Happy New Year!

-Are you planning on making any resolutions with your parenting in 2015?
-If you're anything like millions of other parents across the world, you might be planning on getting a little more sleep this year, right?
-If that's the case, then perhaps it's time to make some new year's sleep resolutions.
-Here's some tips to help you get started.
+If you're anything like millions of other parents across the world, you might be hoping to get a little more sleep this year.
+If that's the case, perhaps it's time to make some New Year's sleep resolutions.
+Here are some tips to help you get started.

 - refusal to look at you

-If you act on the sleep cues when they appear, you lessen the risk of baby becoming over tired and difficult to settle.
+If you act on the sleep cues when they appear, you lessen the risk of your baby becoming over-tired and more difficult to settle.

-Often a poor or non existent bedtime routine can play havoc on sleeping habits.
-How does yours look?
-If you think it could do with some tweaking, now's the time to do it.
+A bad bedtime routine can play havoc on your baby’s sleeping habits.
+If you think yours could do with some tweaking, now's the time to do it.
 A good bedtime routine can work wonders for sleep and it’s never too late to get started!

 It's no secret that babies need more sleep than we do, but it helps to have an idea of roughly how much they need so that you can address any issues you feel they have.
 For a quick guide to sleep patterns, see this post.